Dambulla Cave Temples, Sri Lanka

 We arrived at the Dambulla Cave Temples in the late afternoon.
 Our driver, Aslam, introduced us to our guide, a middle aged wiry Sri Lankan, who we quickly learned possessed a passionate wealth of knowledge about Buddhism and the Cave Temples.

-Meditating Buddha in Cave 1I had my camera and tripod because I wanted to get good pictures of the amazing Buddhist artwork in the caves.
+I had my camera and tripod because I wanted to get good pictures of the amazing Buddhist artwork in the caves.
 I had no idea we were also going to learn so much from our guide.
-He was insistent, as most great teachers are, that I pay full attention to him before shooting photographs.
+He was insistent, as a good teacher would be, that I pay full attention to him before shooting photographs.
 I was happy to oblige.

 Our guide spoke emphatically of Buddhism being a philosophy rather than a religion with the most important message being the teaching of meditation or “no mind.”
 Everywhere in the caves are Buddha images in meditation.
-I felt at peace just being in the presence of such quiet meditative wisdom (or non-wisdom).
+I felt at peace just being in the presence of such quiet meditative wisdom.
 Not only that, but the artistry on the walls and ceilings of the caves was captivating.
 All of my senses were alive with the wonder of it all.

 Background and History